(C) 2010, G. Forrest Cook

-This microphone preamplifier is designed to interface a dynamic microphone directly to a computer's sound card input.
+This two channel microphone preamplifier is designed to interface a pair of dynamic microphones directly to a computer's sound card input.
 It can also be used as a mic preamp for mixing boards and tape recorders.
-The circuit is configured like a mixing board input strip so that each microphone has its own bass and treble cut/boost control.
-With a larger power supply, a multi-channel version of this preamp could be constructed.
+The circuit is configured like a mixing board input strip so that each microphone has a bass and treble cut/boost control and a level control.
+With a larger power supply, this preamp could be built for more than two channels.

 This project uses potentially dangerous high voltages including 120 VAC, 160 VAC and 220 VDC.
 The project should only be attempted by someone who has experience working with high voltage circuitry.
 The power cord should always be unplugged when working on the preamp.
 The circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the preamp.

 Power Input - grounded 120 VAC Microphone Inputs - Low Impedance Dynamic Mics Line Outputs - 50K, 5V P-P (approx)